 - Experienced Product Owners will learn different stances a Product Owner takes in order to navigate everyday challenges

 - Modern complementary practices will be introduced through discussions, case studies and exercises

 - Students will leave with a clear understanding of Agile Product Management as they continue on their Product Owner journey

 - Learn about the various types of stakeholders that Product Owners represent and how to best work with them.

-Who Should Attend
+Who Should Attend this class?

 All participants completing the Professional Scrum Product Owner - Advanced course will receive a password to attempt the Professional Scrum Product Owner II (PSPO II) assessment.
 The industry-recognized PSPO II certification requires a minimum passing score of 85%.
-PSPO-A class participants who attempt the PSPO II assessment within 14 days of receiving their free password and do not score at least 85% will be granted a 2nd attempt at no additional cost.
+PSPO-A class participants who attempt the PSPO II assessment within 14 days of receiving their free password and do not score at least 85% will be granted a second attempt at no additional cost.

 PMI PDU Credits

 Students of Scrum.org courses are able to claim Project Management Institute (PMI) PDU credit: 14 PDUs after attending a two-day Professional Scrum Product Owner - Advanced (PSPO-A) course.
 Please note that PMI PDUs are earned for course attendance and not for passing a Scrum.org assessment.
 Students can claim PDUs under PMI's "Education courses provided by other third party providers” category.
 You can claim your PDUs online at https://ccrs.pmi.org.
 Find instructions here.